kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 [https://cyber-dojo.org](https://cyber-dojo.org) is running in an AWS environment that reports to Kosli as `aws-prod`.
-You can get a log of this environment's changes.
+Get a log of this environment's changes:

 ```shell {.command}
 kosli env log aws-prod --long